MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-workspace.md

 1. Select **User settings** and review the **App registrations** selection.

     - If **App registrations** is **Yes**, any user can register process advisor as an app.
     - If **App registrations** is **No**,  only admins can register apps.
-If you are an admin, you can choose to turn this on to allow others to register process advisor as an app.
+If you're an admin, you can choose to turn this on to allow others to register process advisor as an app.

 1. On the Windows taskbar, select **Search**.